aviad12g/Atidot-AI-Engineer-Home-Assignment/DISCUSSION.md

 ## Baseline Stability

-Numeric features are standardized prior to modeling so the logistic baseline converges cleanly (no max-iteration warnings).
-This keeps the baseline comparison reliable while XGBoost handles the richer interaction space.
+Numeric features are standardized before modeling so the logistic baseline settles without warnings.
+That keeps the baseline comparison honest while XGBoost handles the heavier lifting.